-Alternative 2: An account must have must have a Charter/Headboat permit for Reef Fish and endorsement (Action 2) to receive transferred allocation.
+Alternative 2: An account must have a Charter/Headboat permit for Reef Fish and endorsement (if established in Action 2) to receive transferred allocation.
+Annual allocation can only be transferred to United States citizens or permanent resident aliens.

-Alternative 3: There are no restrictions on the transfer of allocation.
+Alternative 3: There are no restrictions on the transfer of allocation or harvest tags.
+Annual allocation or harvest tags can only be transferred to United States citizens or permanent resident aliens.